Effects of cannabis: Pathogens and microtoxins

-Most microorganisms found in cannabis only affect plants and not humans, but some microorganisms, especially those that proliferate when the herb is not correctly dried and stored, can be harmful to humans.
-Some users may store marijuana in an airtight bag or jar in a refrigerator to prevent fungal and bacterial growth.
+Most microorganisms found in cannabis affect only plants, not humans, but some, especially those that proliferate when the herb is not correctly dried and stored, can be harmful to humans.
+Some users store cannabis in an airtight bag or jar in a refrigerator to prevent fungal and bacterial growth.

-The fungi Aspergillus flavus, Aspergillus fumigatus, Aspergillus niger, Aspergillus parasiticus, Aspergillus tamarii, Aspergillus sulphureus, Aspergillus repens, Mucor hiemalis (not a human pathogen), Penicillium chrysogenum, Penicillium italicum and Rhizopus nigricans have been found in moldy cannabis.
+The fungi Aspergillus flavus, Aspergillus fumigatus, Aspergillus niger, Aspergillus parasiticus, Aspergillus tamarii, Aspergillus sulphureus, Aspergillus repens, Mucor hiemalis (not a human pathogen), Penicillium chrysogenum, Penicillium italicum, and Rhizopus nigricans have been found in moldy cannabis.
 Aspergillus mold species can infect the lungs via smoking or handling of infected cannabis and cause opportunistic and sometimes deadly aspergillosis.
 Some of the microorganisms found create aflatoxins, which are toxic and carcinogenic.
 Mold is also found in smoke from mold-infected cannabis, and the lungs and nasal passages are a major means of contracting fungal infections.
-Levitz and Diamond (1991) suggested baking marijuana in home ovens at 150 °C [302 °F], for five minutes before smoking.
+Levitz and Diamond (1991) suggest baking cannabis in home ovens at 150 °C [302 °F], for five minutes before smoking.
 Oven treatment killed conidia of A. fumigatus, A. flavus and A. niger, and did not lower THC levels.
 Cannabis contaminated with Salmonella muenchen was correlated with dozens of cases of salmonellosis in 1981.
 Thermophilic actinomycetes were also found in cannabis.